zorino/kaamer/README.md

-# Metaprot
+# Kaamer

-Metaprot is a kmerized bacterial protein database along a GO package to produce, manage and use it.
+Kaamer is a kmerized bacterial protein database along a GO package to produce, manage and use it.

-There are two functionality for Metaprot :
+There are two functionality for Kaamer :

 1. Single protein identification
 2. Functionnal annotation of shotgun metagenomes